Find Affordable College Courses

 $11,958 Average Tuition & Fees

 Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the best value school in Louisiana for communication and journalism students.
-Located in the medium-sized city of Baton Rouge, Louisiana State University is a public school with a very large student population.
+Located in the city of Baton Rouge, Louisiana State University is a public college with a very large student population.

-In-state tuition fees for undergraduate students at Louisiana State University are $11,958 per year.
+Louisiana State University undergraduate students pay an average of $11,958 in in-state tuition and fees each year.
 After completing their degree, communication and journalism graduates from Louisiana State University carry an average student debtload of $21,500.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $296.

 Read More…